 Cool down in the malls

-Only if you’ve run out of things to do with kids in Mumbai, go to the malls, check out their activities and enjoy the air-conditioned environment at last 🙂 Some of the biggest malls include Infinity Mall (New Link Road, Malad), Phoenix Market City (L.B.S.
+Only if you’ve run out of things to do in Mumbai with kids, go to the malls, check out their activities and enjoy the air-conditioned environment at last 🙂 Some of the biggest malls include Infinity Mall (New Link Road, Malad), Phoenix Market City (L.B.S.
 Marg, Kurla West), InOrbit Mall (Link Road, Malad), High Street Phoenix (462 Senapati Bapat Marg, Lower Parel) and R-City Mall (LBS Marg, Ghatkopar)

 You may also like: Twelve Tips for travelling India with kids